 What does bushfire attack level (BAL) ratings mean?

-In the most basic terms, a BAL rating indicates how much danger a property is likely to be from a potential bushfire and its chances of.
+In the most basic terms, a BAL rating indicates how much danger a property is likely to be in from a potential bushfire.
 From this information, building and construction requirements for your new home can be determined, the ultimate goal of which is to protect your home from fire.
 The key factors considered when devising a BAL rating are:

 It should be noted that a low BAL rating doesn’t mean you’re invincible, just that your potential risk is lower.